Agency workers

 Umbrella companies

-HMRC have recently published new guidance aimed at helping agencies that hand workers over to umbrella companies understand their legal responsibilities and keep their supply chain compliant.
+HMRC have published some guidance on GOV.UK aimed at helping agencies that hand workers over to umbrella companies understand their legal responsibilities and keep their supply chain compliant.
 Although the guidance has been written for agencies, workers should find it helpful too as it shines a light on the different relationships and obligations that exist between agencies and umbrella companies.

 Travel expenses

-We set out the general travel expense rules on our page employment expenses: travel.
-However, even though you may work on lots of different ‘temporary’ engagements and may incur substantial travel costs in getting to your various work locations, HMRC say that agency workers are not normally entitled to tax relief on the travel and subsistence expenses they incur.
-This was one of the reasons for the emergence of umbrella companies in the temping industry.
+You may have heard that you can get tax relief for the costs of traveling to a temporary workplace, as set out in the general travel expense rules on our page employment expenses: travel.
+However, even though agency workers may work on lots of different ‘temporary’ engagements and may incur substantial travel costs in getting to their various work locations, HMRC say (in their Employment Income Manual) that they are not normally entitled to tax relief on the travel and subsistence expenses they incur.
+As we explain on our umbrella company page, this was one of the reasons for the emergence of umbrella companies in the temping industry.

-Travel expenses for agency workers are usually tax deductible if they are incurred while working (as opposed to getting to work) and include:
+Travel expenses for agency workers are usually eligible for tax relief if they are incurred while working (as opposed to getting to work) and include:

-• Although not ‘travelling appointments’ as such, HMRC also accept that travel expenses of agency workers who undertake a number of different jobs for an end client on the same day are allowable.
+- Although not ‘travelling appointments’ as such, HMRC also accept that travel expenses of agency workers who undertake a number of different jobs for an end client on the same day are allowable.
 This rule is intended to cover people such as home care nurses or domestic cleaners.
 In these cases, HMRC say that they will accept that the cost of travel between different jobs on the same day is allowable, however they will not accept a deduction for the cost of travel from home to the first job of the day or to home from the last job of the day.
-(Note there has recently been a case where HMRC’s stance on this has been called into question.)
+(Note there has previously been a case where HMRC’s stance on this has been called into question.
+There is more information in an article on the Accountingweb website.)

-We provide further help and guidance on claiming tax relief on expenses, including an annotated example of form P87 (the form you use to claim them), on our page Form P87: tax relief for employment expenses.
+We provide further help and guidance on claiming tax relief on expenses, including an annotated example of form P87 (the form you use to claim them), on our page Tax relief for employment expenses.

 Tips on managing your tax position